 Location: 750 College Street (Little Italy).

 In the mood for something hot?
 Add a little spice to your life at Southern Accent.
-The Cajun/Creole inspired restaurant is located in a Victorian townhouse in Toronto’s Mirvish Village and features Southern favourites like jambalaya and Bourbon Street Chicken.
-The sights, sounds and tastes of New Orleans await in this flamboyant, inclusive environment.
+Although located on a busy stretch in Little Italy, it’s all Cajun, Creole and soul food here with Southern favourites like jambalaya and Bourbon Street Chicken.
+The sights, sounds and tastes of New Orleans await in this funky, flamboyant environment.

 Queen Mother Café